Olympics on United States television: Summer Olympic Games

+Winter Olympic Games

 Criticisms

 Perhaps the most often heard criticism that some events are shown on disk- or tape delay rather than live.
 Even if sports are shown live to some parts of the country, it may remain delayed in others, especially in the Pacific Time Zone.
 NBC has explained that primetime coverage of select events, regardless of when they actually occur, is designed to maximize the total viewing audience.

 Some examples of broadcast delay include: